-Motorway Services Ltd made strong bids for all the early services, but after struggles to open Keele and Charnock Richard, directors of Motorway Services Ltd opted to sit back for a while and instead Forte bid to operate services entirely by themselves while Blue Star found new partners.
+Motorway Services Ltd made strong bids for all the early services.
+Monopoly regulations prevented Motorway Services Ltd from bidding for Lancaster, so Forte did it under their own name and claimed they were an entirely new operator.
+After struggles to open Keele and Charnock Richard, directors of Motorway Services Ltd opted to sit back for a while and instead Forte bid to operate services entirely by themselves while Blue Star found new partners.

 Having owned Little Chef since the 1960s, in 1986, Trusthouse Forte bought Happy Eater and the four Welcome Break services off Hanson Trust.
 At the time Trusthouse Forte described Welcome Break as 'highly respected', so they decided to re-brand all their motorway services as THF Welcome Break rather than do it the other way round (in reality, using the Welcome Break name meant Forte could distance their highly reputed brand from the notorious motorway market).
 This meant an end to Forte-branded services, but they continued to own Welcome Break's and several other chains.

 By now Forte and its brands were the only operator to be very satisfied with the way the government regulated motorway services, and were keen to open more, but had to wait for the Clacket Lane high court case to be completed.
 They introduced budget motels branded Forte Travelodge.